Cocaine Perforated Septum: What Cocaine Can Do To Your Nose?

 How Cocaine Cause Deviated Septums (hole in nose coke)?

 Repeated irritation to the cartilage and lining of the nose results in an increased risk of a deviated septum.
 This is why frequent cocaine use through snorting can cause this type of injury.
 Sometimes the condition may go away on its own—especially if drug use ceases right away.
 If not, continued use will just make the situation worse.
 If you are one of these individuals who continues cocaine or meth use, you may suffer from breathing problems or lose your ability to smell.
 It may become so severe that surgery is required.

 Symptoms of a Deviated Septum from Cocaine

-Nasal congestion is the most common symptom of a deviated septum.
+Nasal congestion is the most common symptom of a deviated septum (coke nose hole).
 One nostril is typically more congested than the other.
-The range of symptoms for a deviated septum includes:
+Hole in nose from coke symptoms includes:

 - Stuffy nose

 - Recurrent sinus infections

 - Loud snoring

 If a cocaine septum hole is present, some people may even hear a whistling sound when air passes through the perforated septum.
 Since a perforated septum is otherwise uncommon, its presence may strongly indicate inhaled drug use.